Leicester City W.F.C.

 Leicester City Women Football Club is an English professional women's football club based in Leicester, England.
 Founded in 2004 as an independent club, Leicester City Women were acquired in 2020 by Thai duty-free retailers King Power, the parent company of men's affiliate Leicester City.
-They currently compete in the FA Women's Super League, the first level of the English football pyramid.
+They currently compete in the Women's Super League 2, the second level of the English football pyramid.

 Leicester City Women won promotion back into the FA Women's Premier League Northern Division in 2016 winning a record 22 games out of 22.
 After finishing third and second in the Northern Division in 2017 and 2018 respectively, Leicester City Women applied to take part in the inaugural FA Women's Championship season (2018–19).
 The Foxes had their bid accepted as announced by the Football Association in May 2018.

 Leicester City Women also run a Reserves team and the Leicester City Women Development Centre.
 The development centre expanded at the beginning of the 2017/18 season and caters for under-9s, 10s, 11s, 12s, 13s 14s, 15s, 16s and 18s.

 History

 Early years and success (2004–2013)

 Founded in 2004, Leicester City Women achieved four successive promotions in their first four seasons, winning the Leicestershire County League, Unison East Midlands Southern League, Unison East Midlands Premier and Midland's Combination League to gain promotion into the FA Women's Premier League Northern Division (second tier) in 2008.
 Cup success also came early with Leicester winning their first of 7 consecutive Leicestershire & Rutland County FA Cup's in 2006, as well as winning their respective League Cup's in 2005, 2006 and 2007.
-Leicester also reached the Fifth Round of the 2007–08 Women's FA Cup before being beaten by top tier side Everton.
+Leicester also reached the Fifth Round of the 2007–08 Women's FA Cup before being beaten by top-tier side Everton.

-The Foxes finished 5th in their first season in the Northern Division (Second Tier), then going on to finish third in the 2009–10 season before the newly created FA Women's Super League came into effect as the new top tier meant the FA Women's Premier League Northern Division became a third tier league.
+The Foxes finished 5th in their first season in the Northern Division (Second Tier), then going on to finish third in the 2009–10 season before the newly created FA Women's Super League came into effect as the new top tier meant the FA Women's Premier League Northern Division became a third-tier league.
 Leicester had applied to join the FA Women's Super League in December 2009, but in March 2010 they were announced as a losing bidder for the inaugural season.

-Leicester consolidated themselves in the third tier with two more back-to-back 3rd place finishes in the 2010–11 and 2011–12 seasons, as well as maintaining their Leicestershire County Cup run of success, winning their 6th and 7th consecutive trophies in 2011 and 2012 respectively.
+Leicester consolidated themselves in the third tier with two more back-to-back 3rd-place finishes in the 2010–11 and 2011–12 seasons, as well as maintaining their Leicestershire County Cup run of success, winning their 6th and 7th consecutive trophies in 2011 and 2012 respectively.